forestgrape/coronavirus/monitor_and_control.md

 * there are many skilled data scientists around the world.
 Many spending their time presenting us the most relevant ads.
 Relevant usually means highest click rate i.e. most distracting.
 Whether the distraction is good or bad depends on pre and post activity, e.g. to analyze Covid data for a change can be welcome.
 Remark: I consider adds as useful for product information and spread. -->

 #### Data Specifications
-For data analysis it is important to have accurate, consistent and clearly specified data and notifications if the data may not be accurate or the specifications changed.
+For data analysis it is important to have accurate, consistent and clearly specified data and notifications about possible inaccuracies or changed specifications.
 Notified corrections are helpful too.

-The different data measurement methods related to Covid-19, combined with no or few specifications, have a lot of space for improvement all around the world and a worldwide agreement on annotations and publishing of country/region specific specifications would make the data at least partially comparable.
+The different measurement methods regarding Covid-19 with no or few specifications have a lot of space for improvement all around the world.
+A uniform agreement on annotations would make the data better comparable.

 <!--todo:update -->
 E.g. In Switzerland as of 17.4.20, the testing policy is to test only people who are sick _and_ belong to a risk group.
 The policy is mostly followed, however is hard to find on the official page from the BAG (Swiss Health Department, bag.admin.ch in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
 The official statistics on the same domain, has no note about this testing scheme.
 The data are analyzable (since largely consistent) and expressive but just not comparable to countries, where everybody who is sick or even everybody who could be infected is tested.